Let your voice be heard…

 Key Leaders

 Do you have influence in the community and agree that it’s time to prevent youth behavioral health problems before they start?
-Key leaders can also be a board member, but do not have to be.
+Key leaders can also be a coalition, but do not have to be.
 They will:

 • Support the child well-being and healthy youth development in our community